Leslie Santee Siskin

 Research Associate Professor

 Leslie Santee Siskin is a noted sociologist of organizations and organizational change.
-Her research focuses on high school structuring, restructuring, and reform.
+Her research focuses primarily in high schools, where she has studied departmental organization, interdisciplinary experiments, high stakes testing, and comprehensive school reforms (America's Choice and the International Baccalaureate).
+Her current research project is examining the introduction and implementation of online/blended learning.
 She is the author or co-author of several articles and books about high schools, including Realms of Knowledge: Academic Departments in Secondary Schools, The Subjects in Question: Departmental Organization and the High School, and The New Accountability: High Schools and High-stakes Testing.
 She has been a Fellow at Columbia University and Cambridge University and was Associate Professor at the Harvard Graduate School of Education and at Hofstra before coming to NYU.

 - "Achievement and attainment: The Comprehensive high school and the problem of reform."
 (2006).
 In Crucial Issues in California Education.
 Berkeley, CA: PACE

 - "Colleagues and 'Yutzes:' Accountability inside schools."
 (2003).
 Voices in Urban Education.
 Spring 2003: 24-31.